-Radiation dose to a person is the amount of energy the human body absorbs from a radiation source located either inside or outside of the body.
+Radioactivity represents the rate at which energy in the form of radiation is emitted through radioactive decay and is measured in U.S. units of curies (Ci).
+Radiation dose to a person is the amount of energy the human body absorbs from a radiation source located either inside or outside of the body and is expressed as absorbed or effective dose.
+Absorbed dose is the amount of energy deposited per unit mass, and effective dose further accounts for the source's radiation type and the specific tissue or organ, or both, exposed.
+The effective dose is a calculated value that can be used to set regulatory limits that protect individuals against potential long-term health effects.
 SRS typically reports dose in millirem, which is one-thousandth of a rem.
 A rem is a standard unit used to measure the amount of radiation deposited in human tissue.